leopardslab/clocal-azure/docs/azure-cosmosdb.md

 After starting the container, navigate to the Host URL given in the terminal.
 For an example: https://172.19.85.204:8081/_explorer/index.html

-You will be able to see the home page of the CosmosDB emulator.
+You will be able to see the home page of the Cosmos DB emulator.

 ![CosmosDB-Result1](./../src/assets/cosmosdb-result1.png)